The Lowdown on Wellness Programs and Incentives

 That said, if I’m not making any effort, I do believe I could be removed from the plan.
 It’s important to realize that living healthier isn’t just about your weight.
 For example, if I wasn’t getting enough sleep or lived a super-stressed lifestyle, my wellness coach would work with me in those areas first before moving on to the weight issue.

 I check in with my coach at least once a month, and more often if I like.
-So far, he’s been amazing, and is really understanding about everything we’ve discussed.
+So far, he’s been amazing, and he’s really understanding about everything we’ve discussed.
 I always look forward to talking to him.

 Further Reading: Learn how preventative health care can save you big bucks.